Marshall Point Lighthouse

 Location:

 Marking the entrance to Port Clyde Harbor.
-The grounds, which also contain the lighthouse museum, are open to the public.
+The grounds, which also include the keeper’s house which is the current Marshall Point Lighthouse Museum, are open to the public.
 Visitors are also allowed to cross the walkway to the lighthouse.

 Historic Stories: